nelsonramosua/Forge/docs/aws-deploy.md

 ## 10. GitHub End-To-End Test

 The first GitHub E2E can use a public repository.
-Private repositories are supported after you register an encrypted repo credential through the admin API:
+Private repositories are supported after you register an encrypted repo or owner credential through the admin API or admin console:

 ```sh
 curl -X PUT "https://BASE_DOMAIN/api/v1/repos/OWNER/REPO/credential" \